Contact

 Independent Legal Representation in Maryland Adoption

 In Maryland, the Department of Social Services (DSS) manages child welfare and state regulations.
 While they coordinate the child’s care, their mandate is to represent the state’s interests, rather than your specific goals as a prospective parent.
-This is why many families choose to work with our experienced attorneys to ensure their interests are protected.

 Independent legal counsel addresses several areas of long-term stability and legal security.
 Having your own attorney provides a dedicated voice for your parental interests throughout the court process.
 Key areas of advocacy include: